MathuxNY-73/hackerrank-problems/README.md

 - [X] Submit solution.
 Got correct
 - [X] Problem solved
 - [ ] Find a third solution using first method working on the sample input

+### Diagonal Difference
+This is warmup algorithm problem form hackerrank.
+The goal is to compute the absolute difference between the two diagonals of a square matrix.
+This challenge was part of the Criteo Algorithm Competition of March 2018.
+I solved this problem using the C++ language.
+[Problem link](https://www.hackerrank.com/challenges/diagonal-difference/problem)
+As of March 28<sup>th</sup>, 2018:
+- [X] Find a first working solution on the sample input
+- [X] Submit first solution.
+Got correct
+- [X] Problem solved

 ### The best restaurant (BattleDev March 2018)
 [Problem link](https://www.isograd.com/FR/solutionconcours.php#)